 Be active to help lower your risk for breast cancer

-Around 264,000 women and 2,400 men in the United States are diagnosed with breast cancer for the first time every year, according to the Centers for Disease Control and Prevention (CDC).
+Each year, more than 260,000 women and 2,500 men in the United States are diagnosed with breast cancer, according to the Centers for Disease Control and Prevention (CDC).
 Although you can’t change all breast cancer risk factors, such as inheriting a gene mutation or having close blood relatives who’ve had breast cancer, you can still take action to help reduce your risk.
 One key action is to get physically active on a regular basis.

 Get active to lower your risk of breast cancer